Hi there!

 If you zoom into the map and move it around, you’ll see a bunch of different things you can walk to at the park like the Moss Lady and the “World’s tallest free-standing totem pole”!

-One easy thing near the cruise port that I missed out on that I see now that I’m looking at the map again with more familiarity is the Breakwater Lighthouse.
+One easy thing near the cruise port that I missed out on my first cruise ship visit is the Breakwater Lighthouse.

 This is located right next to the cruise port, so if you’re looking to do something quick and easy from the Victoria cruise port, walking out onto the pier to the Breakwater Lighthouse is something you can think about doing! (map)